 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+Contact an

-Embassy of The Gambia for the most up to date information.
+Embassy of The Gambia for up-to-date information.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Ensure your passport is valid for at least six months from the date you intend to return to Australia.